 Today we explore Agadir, take a walk, travel further, swim in the ocean at Legzira beach.
 And for dinner, back to Agadir, fresh seafood is beautiful!

 You can spend the first half of the day on the beach or walk around Agadir.
 It all depends on what you prefer.
 After lunch, there will be a new road.

 This place unlikely needs any presentations.
 You’ll get both delicious food listening to excellent ambient and chill-out music.

 The alien landscape of this place is worth getting here.
 In addition, it’s a beach, so you can enjoy the beauty of this place as well as swim in the ocean.

 Now you have dinner in Agadir, in the restaurant near the port.
 The most fresh seafood is offered here.

-Today we are looking forward to exploring the fortress port of Essaouira, visiting the market, the beach, riding on the waves and relaxing at the hotel.
+Today we will explore the port fortress of Essaouira, visit the market, the beach, ride the waves and relax at the hotel.

 It’s very atmospheric and pleasant place to have dinner, shows a modern look at Moroccan cuisine.

-Today we will visit the Museum of the History of Essaouira, look at the shop of handmade lamps (who knows, if a genie lurks inside one of them, and now all the rest of your life is left to make wishes), as well as a jewelry shop.
-At the end of the day - dinner in a chic sea restaurant and a walk along the night coast.
+Today we will visit the Essaouira History Museum, a handmade lamp shop (who knows, maybe a genie is lurking inside one of them, and now for the rest of your life you just have to make wishes), as well as a jewellery shop.
+At the end of the day - dinner in a chic seaside restaurant and a walk along the night coast.